 Conversations on Sacred/Civic Placemaking is a free Zoom series that explores these questions with religious leaders, community organizers, developers, social entrepreneurs, architects and others.

-April 21, 2021: Sympara cofounder Daniel Pryfogle and board member Yonat Shimron, national reporter and senior editor for Religion News Service, explored the trend toward sacred/civic placemaking and historical precedents.
-View the conversation here.
+April 21, 2021: Yonat Shimron, national reporter and senior editor for Religion News Service.
+Watch the conversation here.

-June 15, 2021: Kat Turner, former senior warden, Church of the Resurrection, Alexandria, VA, which has built 113 affordable apartments on its property
+July 14, 2021: Kat Turner, former senior warden, Church of the Resurrection, Alexandria, VA, which built 113 affordable apartments on its property.
+Watch the conversation here.

-July 27, 2021: Melissa St. Clair, senior minister, Heart of the Rockies Christian Church, Fort Collins, CO, which is pursuing a vision of collaborative development with three nonprofit organizations
+July 27, 2021: Melissa St. Clair, senior minister, Heart of the Rockies Christian Church, Fort Collins, CO, which is pursuing a vision of collaborative development with three nonprofit organizations.
+Watch the conversation here.

 August 19, 2021: Michael-Ray Mathews, cofounder and public theologian-in-residence, Sympara; deputy director, Faith in Action; host of the Prophetic Resistance Podcast